is wholesaling real estate legal in delaware

 What Are The Wholesaling Laws In Delaware?

-However, Delaware’s license law, according to § 2901 (e, 1-5), these are situations and circumstances for which a Delaware license would NOT be required –
+Delaware law in § 2901 is clear regarding license requirements.
+However, Delaware’s license law, according to § 2901 (e, 1-5), there are situations and circumstances for which a Delaware license would not be required.

 • Owner